uq1/BSAutoGenerator/README.md

 > _I tried all the AI based auto-mapper's out there and quickly came to one conclusion, THEY ALL SUCK!!! ... so ..._

 **This generator is based more on casual and fun play (easy, normal and hard levels), not biased toward expert and expert+ levels, but it will do those just fine as well.
 It is focused on map flow.
-I want to feel like i'm dancing, not obtaining RSI...**
+I want to feel like i'm dancing, not obtaining physical damage trying to hit impossible note combinations...**

 > _You provide your favorate example map dat files (put them in the patternData folder, however many you want.
 More will add more options but slow the generation a little).
 It calculates patterns based on those for new maps, using pure logic, not dumb AI guesswork (although a BeatSage command line is also available, should you want the chaotic maps, see below)._